Intern Program FAQs

 - How does the housing work?

-Student will receive free, air-conditioned housing at Columbia University in the City of New York.
-(Local students who are accepted to the program and who prefer to live at home will receive an additional $1000 in their stipend.)
+Student will receive free, air-conditioned housing in a shared double room* at Columbia University in the City of New York.

 - How much is the fare to commute daily to Lamont from Manhattan?